Introduction

 As the fracture heals, your child will start to use their leg more and be able to weight bear and walk.
 If your child has a cast, this can make it harder for your child to move as they normally would.

-When your child begins to weight bear on the injured leg and walk it may look differently to how they used to, but this should get back to normal over the next few weeks.
-It can sometimes take a few months for their walking to return to normal.
+When your child begins to weight bear on the injured leg and walk it may look differently to how they used to, but this should get back to normal over the next few weeks but sometimes it can take a few months for their walking to return to normal.

 As long as your child shows signs of gradual improvement, there is no need for further review.